bocchino/AppleCore/README.txt

 are missing, then put those files on the disk as described in Section 5 and try again.
 (Unfortunately, the assembler just says FILE NOT FOUND, without specifying which file is missing.
-However, you can figure this out by looking at the list of included files in the top-level AppleCore program, and comparing it to the files on the disk.
-You can also look at the generated assembly file: each INCLUDE declaration in the source program is translated to an .IN directive in the corresponding assembly file.)
+However, you can figure this out by looking at generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk.
+If you prefer, you can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file via an INCLUDE declaration.)

 8. ACC COMPILER OPTIONS